 - Blood in the urine

 - Lack of appetite can be serious, and hence a doctor should be consulted before any investigations are done.

 Jaundice, fever or lump needs to be investigated thoroughly.
 Simple tests can reveal whether jaundice is due to some infection or obstruction of bile due to cancer growth.

 The 3 main modalities of cancer treatment are:

 They are used for treating cancers in different permutations and combinations.
 Surgery removes the entire cancer from the local site, while radiation does it by focused beams or implanted beads.
 It has been seen that several times the cancer has spread through blood or lymphatics, in these cases chemotherapy is done.

 Cancers are known to have varying susceptibilities to the treatment regimens so it is best to start with chemotherapy or radiation.
 Understand from your doctor about the type of cancer you are suffering from alongside its aggressiveness and stage.

-At Max cancer center we have CT simulator, linear accelerator with IMRT and other advanced techniques for radiation therapy.
+At Max cancer center, one of the best cancer hospitals in Delhi, India we have CT simulator, linear accelerator with IMRT and other advanced techniques for radiation therapy.
 Now advanced surgical resections, hyperthermic chemotherapy with cytoreduction (HIPEC) can all be undertaken with improved ICU care.
 However, complications and benefits of all these procedures need to be closely understood in each individual case.

 Medical science has been able to prolong survival and achieve cures in many cancers.
 Outlook though grim, is no more dismal.
 It should be treated in well-equipped multispecialty centers.
 In early stages a cure is possible.
 Even in later stages a survival benefit and a better quality of life can be offered.
 We need to fight cancer together with hope, persistence and all the diligence required.